 There are many factors to consider in siting wind turbines, such as the following: our ability to keep setbacks to at least 1,000 metres from homes; the wind resource; environmental features; access to transmission lines; and the ability to access and build turbines at the location.

-We will require approximately 10 km of new roads and upgrading of 32km of existing roads for the Project.
 A 6-metre-wide road will be built for both construction and operations.
 New and existing road intersections will be widened temporarily for turbine delivery and reclaimed once turbine installation is completed.

 The lifecycle of a turbine is typically 20 to 30 years.
 The life expectancy of this Project will be subject to the requirements set out by Nova Scotia Power within the Power Purchase Agreement, which we expect to be 25 years.